Victims of Pulse nightclub massacre remembered 5 years later - WTMJ

 City of Orlando officials say more than 600 places of worship worldwide tolled their bells 49 times to honor each victim who died in the Pulse Nightclub shooting.
 The First United Methodist Church of Orlando gathered loved ones and community members and read the victims’ names.

-Brandon Wolf, media relations manager for the LGBTQ rights organization Equality Florida, recalled being at Pulse the night of the massacre and losing two of his best friends.
-He said during the panel discussion that he has since dedicated his life to making sure they didn’t become a statistic.

-“My job every single day is to defend our community against violence and hatred in every form it takes,” Wolf said.
-“This work is a constant reminder that the shooting at Pulse was not an aberration.
-LGBTQ people are still under attack.”

-The deadliest attack on the LGBTQ community in U.S. history left 49 people dead and 53 people wounded as “Latin Night” was being celebrated at the club on June 12, 2016.
+The deadliest attack on the LGBTQ community in U.S. history left 49 people dead and 53 people wounded as “Latin Night” was being celebrated at the club.
 Gunman Omar Mateen was killed after a three-hour standoff by SWAT team members.
 He had pledged allegiance to the Islamic State.

-Dozens of survivors, family members of those who died and first responders were invited to a ceremony Saturday night on the grounds of the former club, south of downtown Orlando.
-The site has been turned into an interim memorial lined with photos of the victims and rainbow-colored flowers and mementos.
+Deputy Orlando Police Chief James P. Young, an openly gay man who reported to the scene the night of the shooting, said he’s seen friendships strengthen and the community unite over the past five years.

+“If we use our shared experiences and our shared values, including those of strength and unity, love will always win,” Young said.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.